Friday, June 11, 2021

 Miller's Spring Trestle Disaster (Centre County)

-Looking across what was Miller's Spring Trestle after the collapse
+Looking across what remains of Miller's Spring Trestle after the collapse

-Safety and progress will forever be in a race against each other.
-Such was the environment during the growth of rail travel in the mid-19th Century.
-The iron horse opened a plethora of new opportunities and the ability to tame the landscape like never before.
-However, when progress outdistances safety, only tragedy awaits at the finish line.
-On June 11, 1878, that is exactly what awaited a train bound for Bellefonte.
+Safety and progress are forever in a race against each other.
+However, when progress outdistances safety, only disaster awaits at the finish line.
+On June 11, 1878, that is exactly what awaited a passenger train bound for Bellefonte.

 The railroad's famous switchbacks up the mountain at Gum Stump